espruino/BangleApps/apps/suw/README.md

 # Seaside utility watch

-A watch that does just what I want when I am at the seaside.
+A watch that does just what I want when I am at the seaside, showing day, date, month, year, sunrise, sunset, location and approximate high and low tide times.

 Touch to toggle between sunrise / sunset and tide times.